(Numbers in brackets are footnotes that are cited at the end of the article)

-Abu Salama ibn Abd Ar Rahman (may Allah be pleased with him) narrated that he asked `Aisha (may Allah be pleased with her), “How was the prayer of Allah’s Messenger ﷺ in Ramadan?”
+Abu Salama ibn Abd Ar Rahman (RA) narrated that he asked ‘Aisha (RA), “How was the prayer of Allah’s Messenger ﷺ in Ramadan?”
 She replied, “He did not pray more than eleven rak’at in Ramadan or in any other month.
 He used to pray four rak’at—let alone their beauty and length—and then he would pray four rak’at—let alone their beauty and length—and then he would pray three rak’at (witr).”
 (12)

-(Aisha (may Allah be pleased with her) relates what she saw of the Prophet ﷺ in her home, so the hadith is taken to mean that the Prophet ﷺ would pray some rak’at in the masjid.)
+(Aisha (RA) relates what she saw of the Prophet ﷺ in her home, so the hadith is taken to mean that the Prophet ﷺ would pray some rak’at in the masjid.)

 Q: What about if I just pray two rak’at?